blooregard/ColoradoRLA/docs/25_developer.md

 The Eclipse-based build system is built into our Eclipse IDE image and our workspace, as specified in `server/eclipse.setup`.

-The Make-based system is rooted in our top-level [Makefile](../Makefile).
-That build system not only compiles the RLA tool, but also generates documentation, analyzes the system for quality and correctness, and more. *(Ed. note: The make-based build system has not yet been written.)*

 See the instructions in the **Installation and Use** chapter on running the development system.